A Survey of the Evolution of Language Model-Based Dialogue Systems: Data, Task and Models: Background

 \item \textbf{social chit-chat.} This type of dialog involves casual and informal conversations aimed at establishing and maintaining social connections.
 It includes light-hearted discussions about topics such as current events \citep{emh,psyqa}, personal experiences \citep{personachat,dulemon}, hobbies, and interests \citep{weibo}.
 Social chit-chat is typically used to create a friendly atmosphere and build social bonds, requiring the DS to generate persona-consistent, empathetic, and compassionate responses besides helpful.

 \item \textbf{knowledge-grounded chit-chat.} Knowledge-grounded dialogs revolve around exchanging information and discussing topics that require a certain level of expertise or specific knowledge.
 It can involve discussing academic subjects, professional domains, or specialized areas of interest.
 This type of dialog often focuses on sharing and acquiring knowledge \citep{wow,zhou-etal-2020-kdconv}.
 The knowledge can be formed in different formats such as graphs \citep{comet}, tables \citep{table_qa}, figures \cite{vqa}, or even a combination of them \citep{more_is_better}.
+Most of previous methods for this type of dialog based on retrieval-augmented generation (RAG) framework \citep{rag}.

 \item \textbf{question answering.} Question-answering dialogs involve a user asking specific questions, and the dialogue system providing relevant and accurate answers.
 These dialogs are typically focused on obtaining specific information or clarifications.
 The system's role is to understand the user's queries and provide appropriate responses based on the available knowledge or resources \citep{psyqa,lin2022truthfulqa}.